JacekDubikowski/build-your-own-framework/readme.md

 We can see a few in the code.
 First, we need annotations for pointing classes to be provided by the framework.
 I decided to use the standardised `jakarta.inject.*` library for annotation.
 To be more precise, just the `jakarta.inject.Singleton`.
-The same as used by *Micronaut*.
+The same is used by *Micronaut*.

 The second thing we can be sure about is that we need some *BeanProvider*.
 The frameworks like to call it using the word `Context` like `ApplicationContext`.

-The third thing is that we need to have some annotation processor that would allow us to get the instances we expect to do most of the work in compile time.
-The presented code would be perfectly valid for runtime solutions too.
+The third thing is an annotation processor that would process the mentioned annotation(s).
+It should produce classes that would allow the framework to provision the expected dependencies in runtime.

+The framework should use the reflection mechanism as little as possible.

 For the sake of simplicity, we would assume the framework:

 * handles concrete classes annotated with *@Singleton* that has one constructor only,
-* would utilise singleton scope, and each bean will have only one instance.
+* would utilise singleton scope, and each bean will have only one instance for given *BeanProvider*.

 ### How should the framework work?